M1Bren/EmployeeDatabase-SQL/README.md

 Salary Barchart, organized from highest to lowest salary.
 ![](Salary_Barchart.png)

 Salary Range Histograms from each job title.
-Notice the irregularity in most of the histograms, indicating possible falsehood of of the original CSVs.
+Notice that an irregularly high number of salaries are around $40,000, suggesting possible falsehood of of the original CSVs.
 ![](Assistant_Engineer_Histogram.png)

 ![](DataPlotsOutput/Engineer_Histogram.png)